ngraton/ngratons-workshop/content/Overview.md

 In my workshop I have all my projects, my notes, my tools, relevant references, and, ideally, detailed guides from past projects.
 I want to build the site around these same areas.

-Like a workshop, this site will be organized around, heck its entire reason of being is to work on, projects.
-I'd like a section for every project I'm working on, completed projects will be turned into guides more to follow on that.
+Like a workshop, this site will be organized around projects.
+Every project I'm working on will have its own section; completed projects will be turned into guides.

 ## Why?